• Home

 Variations

-• Make this soup even heartier by shredding a cooked chicken breasts.
+• Make this soup even heartier by shredding cooked chicken breasts.
 Add the rotisserie chicken after blending.

 • Garnish with fresh herbs.